 This means Bahrain’s banks need to move quickly.
-Doing so, however, is risky: hasty decisions taken today will have a big impact tomorrow, both on the technical heavy lifting required and on the bank’s ability to deliver innovative and revenue generating new open banking services.
+Doing so, however, is risky: hasty decisions taken today will have a big impact tomorrow, both on the technical heavy lifting required and on the bank’s ability to deliver innovative and revenue-generating new open banking services.
 Given the pressures, the temptation is to think purely in terms of compliance.
 But publishing an open banking API is one thing.
-Establishing early-mover strategic advantage in the new open banking market is another.
+Establishing an early-mover strategic advantage in the new open banking market is another.

 And make no mistake, the strategic advantage is significant.

 Open banking promotes the decentralization of banking services.
 This new era enables agile FinTech organizations to create new data and payment services that put the wow-factor into digital banking.
 Account aggregation, where the customer can coordinate accounts from all their banks from one application, is one such service.
 Here, the key question for banks is: Which is better – to allow your customer to aggregate accounts into your bank’s app, or have them aggregate your account into another bank’s app?